For holders of diplomatic and official passports:

-Upon arrival at Yangon Airport and other international airports in Myanmar, passengers are subjected to an RTD test on COVID-19 (charged about 8 USD at the expense of passengers), whose result is obtained within about an hour.
+Upon arrival at Yangon Airport and other international airports in Myanmar, passengers are subjected to thermal screening, and, if symptomatic, an RTD test on COVID-19 (charged about 8 USD at the expense of passengers), whose result is obtained within about an hour.

-If the test result is negative, they can leave the airport - otherwise they will be placed in a quarantine center or hotel (charged at the expense of passengers), which is determined by the Ministry of Health of Myanmar.
+If the test result is positive, they will be placed in a quarantine center or hotel (charged at the expense of passengers), which is determined by the Ministry of Health of Myanmar.

-If foreign passengers do not have a full vaccination certificate or a certificate of RT-PCR test on COVID-19, they are placed in quarantine (charged at the expense of passengers) and tested on the third day (at the expense of passengers) after which, if the results are negative, may reside in Myanmar.
+If foreign passengers do not have a full vaccination certificate or a certificate of RT-PCR test on COVID-19, they are placed in quarantine for five days (charged at the expense of passengers) and tested on the first and third day (at the expense of passengers).

 Foreigners are not allowed to transit through Myanmar.

 For more detailed information on the conditions of entry and stay in Myanmar, it is recommended that travelers, before the planned trip, contact the Embassy of Myanmar in Belgrade (tel.
 011 3617 165; 011 369 114; email: email@example.com ).